appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 ## Download MacOS VM

+You have two options to obtain the Appcircle runner images: manual or automated.

+To perform these tasks manually, you can follow our step-by-step guide on [downloading the macOS VM image manually](#download-the-macos-vm-image-manually).

+Alternatively, you can automate this process in the background by following our instructions on [downloading the macOS VM and Xcode images automatically](#download-the-macos-vm-and-xcode-images-automatically).

+### Download the macOS VM Image Manually

 :::tip

 MacOS VM image has a versioning convention based on release date instead of arbitrary numbers.
 This date-based approach is called calendar versioning, or CalVer for short.